Chemotherapy Treatment for Breast Cancer (cont.)

 Yes.
 Most people are able to continue working while they are being treated with chemotherapy.
 It may be possible to schedule your treatments later in the day or right before the weekend so they don't interfere as much with your work schedule.
 You may have to adjust your work schedule while receiving chemotherapy, especially if you have side effects.

 Some people may think that their chemotherapy treatment is not working if they do not experience side effects.
 This is just a myth.
+Chemotherapy does not have to cause side effects in order to be effective against cancer cells.

 If you are receiving adjuvant chemotherapy (after surgery that removed all of the known cancer), it is not possible for your doctor to directly determine whether the treatment is working because there are no tumors left to assess.
 However, adjuvant chemotherapy treatments have proved helpful in studies in which some women were given chemotherapy while others were not.
+Women given adjuvant chemotherapy have had their cancers recur less often if they received such chemotherapy treatments.
+Recurrent breast cancer is virtually always incurable.
+Adjuvant chemotherapy is given to reduce the risk of a cancer recurrence.
+It attempts to increase the chance that a patient with breast cancer will be cured.

 After completing adjuvant therapy, your doctor will evaluate your progress through periodic physical examinations, routine mammography, and appropriate testing if a new problem develops.
 If you are receiving chemotherapy for metastatic disease, progress will be monitored by blood tests, scans, and/or X-rays.